Tyil/website/_tutorials/freebsd-mailserver-part-_-calendars-and-contacts.md

 ## Configure Dovecot
 ### Enable imap
 This option was disabled in the [IMAP server tutorial][tutorial-email], however, if we want to auth using the same credentials as the mailserver, this option is needed again.
-Be sure to setup a firewall that blocks requests from the outside to this port, so it can only be used internally.
-In `/usr/local/etc/dovecont/conf.d/10-master.conf`, enable the `imap` port
+Bind it to `localhost`, so it can only be used internally.
+In `/usr/local/etc/dovecont/conf.d/10-master.conf`, enable the `imap` port again:
-again:

 {% highlight conf %}
 ...
 service imap-login {
     inet_listener imap {
+        address = 127.1
         port = 143
     }
     ...